PhilParisi/PondAutomation/README.md

 Below is the state transition diagram which describes the behavior of the system, and how the program transitions to different states.
 This is also called the 'control flow'.
 ![state transition diagram](graphics/pond_statetransition.png)

+## Setting up your RaspberryPi
+1. plug in peripherals (monitor, keyboard, mouse)
+2. power on the RPi (important that the monitor is plugged in before powering on)
+3. follow instructions to setup the device like you would a normal computer (treat RPi like a normal computer fyi)
+4. connect to the internet (either by ethernet cable, or via WiFi)
+5. clone this repository by opening a termianl (CTRL + ALT + T) and typing `git clone https://github.com/PhilParisi/PondAutomation`
+6. different versions of the code are available on different _branches_, type `git fetch --all` to get all branches locally
+7. switch to the branch you want with `git checkout